-Having only one director limits our ability to establish effective independent corporate governance procedures and increases the control of our president.
+Having only two directors limits our ability to establish effective independent corporate governance procedures and increases the control of our president.

-We have only one director, Perry Douglas West.
+We have only two directors, Fred G. Luke and Alan M. Rothman.
 Accordingly, we cannot establish board committees comprised of independent members to oversee functions like compensation or audit issues.
 In addition, a tie vote of board members is decided in favor of the chairman, which gives him significant control over all corporate issues.